elinas31/is477/README.md

 - Copyright / Ownership: © 2025 NASA / California Institute of Technology / IPAC
 - License / Terms of Use: Public data from NASA Exoplanet Archive, usage governed by archive policies.
 - Disclaimer: The dataset is a composite table.
 Parameter values may be drawn from multiple literature sources, and some values are computed by the archive.
 Users should exercise judgment regarding reliability.
-- Data modified by the users: cleaned thus far.
+- Data modified by the users: cleaned, integrated, and used for visualization.
 - DOI / Reference: (https://doi.org/10.3847/PSJ/ade3c2)

 ESA: